Summary

 | Web Research | Built-in web search | Search the web and internal document repositories |

-These integrations mean Cowork can execute end-to-end workflows that span multiple tools.
-A single task might involve pulling data from FactSet, researching context on the web, creating a formatted report in Google Docs, and emailing the finished product via Gmail — all without you touching any of those applications.
+These integrations enable Cowork to execute end-to-end workflows that span multiple tools.
+A single task might involve retrieving data from FactSet, researching context on the web, creating a formatted report in Google Docs, and emailing the finished product via Gmail, all without the user touching any of these applications.

 Web Research

-Cowork can search both the open web and your internal document repositories.
-This dual capability is particularly valuable for research tasks where you need to combine public information (market data, news, academic papers) with proprietary internal knowledge (company reports, internal wikis, past analyses).
+Cowork can search both the open web and internal document repositories.
+This dual capability is particularly valuable for research tasks that require the combination of public information (market data, news, academic papers) with proprietary internal knowledge (company reports, internal wikis, prior analyses).

-The web research capability goes beyond simple search.
+The web-research capability extends beyond simple search.
 Cowork can visit multiple pages, extract relevant information, cross-reference sources, and synthesize findings into coherent analysis.
-For research-heavy roles, this can compress hours of manual research into minutes.
+For research-intensive roles, this can compress hours of manual research into minutes.

-Claude Cowork vs. Claude Code: Understanding the Difference
+Claude Cowork and Claude Code: Understanding the Difference

-If you are already familiar with Claude Code, you might wonder where Cowork fits in.
-The answer is straightforward: they are built for fundamentally different users and use cases.
+Readers already familiar with Claude Code may wonder how Cowork relates to it.
+The answer is straightforward: they are designed for fundamentally different users and use cases.

 | Dimension | Claude Code | Claude Cowork |